 Since our interview with Raed, major newspapers and corporate TV networks in the United States and around the world have picked up the story.
 Now, more and more people are putting on We Will Not Be Silent T-shirts in solidarity when they travel.

-AMY GOODMAN: About two weeks ago, Iraqi activist and blogger, Raed Jarrar, did the same thing as he was boarding a JetBlue Airways flight at Kennedy airport here in New York.
+AMY GOODMAN: There is a growing movement in this country to challenge what appears to be an increase in racial profiling at airports.
+More and more travelers are wearing T-Shirts that say “We Will Not Be in Silent” in English and in Arabic.
+Why?
+About two weeks ago, Iraqi activist and blogger, Raed Jarrar, did the same thing as he was boarding a JetBlue Airways flight at Kennedy airport here in New York.
 Airport officials forced him to change his t-shirt before getting on the plane.
 Democracy Now! spoke with Raed Jarrar ten days ago about the incident.

 RAED JARRAR: Then I was supposed to take my airplane, my JetBlue airplane from JFK to Oakland in California last Saturday.
 So I went to the airport in the morning, and I was prevented to go to my airplane by four officers, because I was wearing this t-shirt that says “We Will Not Be Silent” in both Arabic and English.
 And I was told by one of the officials that wearing a t-shirt with Arabic script in an airport now is like going to a bank with a t-shirt that reads, “I am a robber.”